Pediatrics – SPARK Center

 What is SPARK?

 The SPARK Center, the only program of its kind in New England, is a medically-therapeutic childcare facility and day program.
-Located in Mattapan, SPARK is a vital part of Boston’s urban community, currently assisting more than 100 children and families annually.
+Located in Mattapan, SPARK is a vital part of Boston’s urban community, currently serving 50-60 children and families annually.

 Who Are the Children?